Pazhampillichal: Demographics

-There are 320 households with a total number of 1552 people.
+Per 2001 Census of India, there are 320 households with a total number of 1552 people.
 The majority of communities in the village belong to SC and Cheramar Christian with 60% of households and population; Syro-Malabar or RC families are 11%; ST households are 26%.
 Other communities make up the remaining 3%.
-Actually Pazhampillichal has many small localities like Chappathu, Kambiline, Kurathikudi, Velliamparakudi, Chupam, Kollamkudi etc. with mostly ST families and population.
+Pazhampillichal has many small localities like Chappathu, Kambiline, Kurathikudi, Velliamparakudi, Chupam, Kollamkudi etc. with mostly ST families and population.

-Though this is of backward communities and a remote settlement far-flung forest fringe village, Pazhampillichal is having 100% literacy, which other villages may adopt and learn to work out.
+Though this is of backward communities and a remote settlement far-flung forest fringe village, Pazhampillichal has 100% literacy.

 Constituency

 Pazhampillichal comes under Adimaly Gramapanchayath and Mannamkandom Village of Devikulam Taluk.
 The Parliament and Legislative Assembly constituency of Pazhampillichal are Idukki and Devikulam respectively.
 It is the first (1) ward in the Adimaly Gramapanchayath.
-People of this village in accordance and unity follow and support all major political parties in Kerala.